 - Cut down the strength of your drinks.

-If you normally drink strong lager (5% ABV or higher), try switching to a lower strength lager (e.g. 3.5% ABV). - Start by trying to have one alcoholfree day each week - and if you can manage that, then go for two or three. - Avoid mixing alcohol and work.
-Drinking while on the job impairs work performance and increases your chances of an accident in the workplace.
-It also uses up some of your precious 'maximum units'.
+If you normally drink strong lager (5% ABV or higher), try switching to a lower strength lager (e.g. 4% ABV).

+- Start by trying to have one alcoholfree day each week - and if you can manage that, then go for two or three.

+- Avoid mixing alcohol and work.

+Drinking while on the job impairs

+work performance and increases

+your chances of an accident in the

+workplace.
+It also uses up some of

+your precious 'maximum units'.

-There is a difference between how the recommended maximum amounts of alcohol are calculated in Northern Ireland and the Republic of Ireland.
+There are differences between how units of alcohol are calculated in Northern Ireland and the Republic of Ireland, as well as the recommended maximum amount of alcohol per week.
 However, the most important message is 'less is more' ...